 Cultivate your inner Robinhood, Merida or Katness Everdeen—join the adventure!
 Archery has a history dating back to the Stone Age.
 Practiced in nearly all cultures of the world, references to archery appears in Greek and Roman mythology as well as more recently in books and movies.
 Anyone capable of understanding and following instructions can learn to shoot a bow.
 In this 3 week course, students will be introduced to basic techniques of outdoor archery.
 The instruction will emphasize the care and use of equipment, range safety, stance and shooting techniques.
 This course is meant for beginners with no prior archery experience.
 All equipment will be provided and instruction will be given by a certified instructor.
 Come and experience the ancient sport of archery!

-An Olympic sport, fencing develops both coordination and concentration, providing exercise for the body and the mind.
+Fencing is an Olympic sport that develops both coordination and concentration, providing exercise for the body and the mind.
 Through group activities, students will learn the fundamentals of foil fencing: footwork, handwork, offense, and defense.
-Like golf and tennis, fencing is a sport once can play for life; this class gives students the opportunity to experience the challenges and excitement of modern fencing in a safe, relaxed atmosphere.
+Fencing is growing in popularity in the United States and on college campuses; this class gives students the opportunity to experience the challenges and excitement of modern fencing in a safe, relaxed atmosphere.

 Bring your own digital camera and learn basic digital photography and Adobe Photo-shop image editing in just 3 weeks.
 Students will receive instruction on camera functions, lessons in composition, lighting and image editing.
 This course also teaches students how to first upload their images to the computer (Mac) then edit, save and store their images using Adobe Photo-shop.
 Students will have on-campus photography assignment as well as a few homework assignments geared towards teaching them how to create images using light and develop unique perspectives of their own.
 The crowd pleasers are the 15-minute challenges and a walking field trip to Cal-tech.
 Come and join-in on the fun!